tailwindlabs/tailwindcss/docs/source/styles/flexbox/align-items.blade.md

 ## Responsive

 To control the alignment of flex items at a specific breakpoint, add a `{breakpoint}:` prefix to any existing utility class.
-For example, use `md:content-around` to apply the `content-around` utility at only medium screen sizes and above.
+For example, use `md:items-center` to apply the `items-center` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](#) documentation.